Movement for a Democratic Military: Controversy

-Some critics of MDM have argued that their 12 demands, if implemented "would have rendered the U.S. military totally ineffective as a fighting force."
-In an interview in January 1971 in The Marine Corps Gazette, Marine commandant general Leonard F. Chapman Jr. said MDM was "a serious threat to the defense of this country."
+The U.S. military viewed the MDM as a serious internal threat.
+Critics of MDM argued that their demands, if implemented, "would have rendered the U.S. military totally ineffective as a fighting force".
+In a January 1971 interview in the Marine Corps Gazette, Marine Commandant-General Leonard F. Chapman Jr. said MDM was "a serious threat to the defense of this country".